EnterTheLoopentertheloop

 • Safety-netting and risk stratification — the explicit "what to do if it gets worse" reasoning that hospital documentation rarely captures

-This is precisely the content that AI products aimed at patients, triage tools, and clinician co-pilots are weakest at — and it is what AI companies are most willing to pay for.
+This is precisely the content that AI products aimed at patients, triage tools, and clinician co-pilots are weakest at — and where verified UK GPs make the largest contribution.

 What the Work Actually Looks Like for GPs